-Well, we are still feelin’ the Hatch chile love over here so I’ve got another recipe for you using these fabulous chiles.
+Well, we are still feelin’ the green Hatch chile love over here so I’ve got another recipe for you using these fabulous chiles!
 (You have, of course, already run out and got some, r-i-g-h-h-t???)

 Phew.. you had me worried there for a minute!!

-So, now that you have these chiles (and you’ve already made the queso) what else are you going to do with them?
-Well, you could make some salsa, add them to your favorite tacos, put them in a quesadilla… or you can make a salad dressing/dip with them.
+So, now that you have these hatch green chiles (and you’ve already made the queso) what else are you going to do with them?
+Well, you could make some salsa, add them to your favorite tacos, put them in a quesadilla… or you can make a Romaine Salad with Green Hatch Chile Dressing!

 Ingredients